Chinese Porcelain

 (Kangxi period)

-Up to the Ming dynasty (1368-1644) China's porcelain production was mainly export driven.
+Up to the Ming dynasty (1368-1644) China's porcelain production was actually mainly export driven.
 However, during the Ming dynasty porcelain was also increasingly made for domestic use.

 The porcelain used in China itself up to the Yuan dynasty was usually either plain, without decoration, or it was celadon, monochrome, or otherwise decorated in drab colors.
-Some of it had decorations that were scratched or impressed in the clay, which would then appear with a darker shade of the same color in the fired glaze.
+Some of it had decorations that were scratched, carved or impressed in the clay, which would then appear with a darker shade of the same color in the fired glaze.

 The Rise of Jingdezhen